wachunga/omega/README.md

     * priority: critical or not
     * if you need metadata, like component or severity, just include it in the description

+To avoid bloat, new features are added reluctantly.
+One thing that is likely to be added is support for multiple projects.

 Installation
 ---